TMG-nl/sherman/README.md

 This feature loads all CSS files specified under "styles" in a module's manifest, concatenates them, and includes them in the concatenated JavaScript.

-The fully concatenated CSS is embedded into a JavaScript string and assigned to the Modules.{moduleName}.css property.
+By default, the fully concatenated CSS is embedded into a JavaScript string and assigned to the Modules.{moduleName}.css property.
 If you are using modules.js (provided by the modules feature), the CSS will be read from this property and automatically included in the DOM when the module is loaded.

+Alternatively, you can select bundled to be false in the feature's options, in which case the CSS will be written to a separate, versioned CSS file.

 ### sass